soos-io/soos-dast-github-action/README.md

 By default, it reports all alerts as WARNings but you can specify a config file which can change any rules to FAIL or IGNORE.
 The configuration works in a very similar way as the [Baseline Analysis](#baseline-analysis)

 #### API Analysis
-It is tuned for performing scans against APIs defined by `OpenAPI`, `SOAP`, or `GraphQL` via either a local file or a URL.
+It is tuned for performing scans against APIs defined by `OpenAPI`, `SOAP`, or `GraphQL` via a URL where the spec file is publicly available.

 It imports the definition that you specify and then runs an `Active Scan` against the URLs found.
 The `Active Scan` is tuned to APIs, so it doesn't bother looking for things like `XSSs`.